jackyzha0/jackyzha0.github.io/content/thoughts/resource interaction.md

 To enable interactions, it is necessary to identify, describe, and sometimes transform resources.

-One approach to resource transformation is to use a *crosswalk* which are equivalence tables that relate resources from one organizing system to another
+One approach to resource transformation is to use a *crosswalk* or [[thoughts/boundary object]] which are equivalence tables that relate resources from one organizing system to another

 Another is to use *data mapping*, in which descriptions layers are compared and matched using either unidirectional or bidirectional links.
 This allows us to bridge the vocabulary problem in which different people refer to the same concepts slightly differently.